NumEconCopenhagen/projects-2023-mit-hemmelige-hold/dataproject/README.md

 I use data from the DST API and the geojson file kommuner.geojson:

-**Dependencies:** Apart from a standard Anaconda Python 3 installation, the project requires the following installations:
+**Dependencies:** Apart from a standard Anaconda Python 3 installation, the project requires the following installations: Geopandas and pydst

 conda install geopandas
+conda install pydst